-3.21 Energy requirements and conservation potential of various alternatives and mitigation measures expended during construction, maintenance, and future repair of the project.
+3.21 Energy requirements and conservation potential of various alternatives and mitigation measures

+Each of the Build Alternatives identified in Section 2.2 requires the consumption of energy, both in terms of construction and operation of the project.
+Energy, in the form of various fossil fuels and electricity, would be expended during construction, maintenance, and future repair of the project.
 ROW clearing; road base grading and preparation; construction of bridges; and travel lane and ramp installations would require varying levels of energy inputs.
 Following construction, routine maintenance of the ROW and travel lanes, and roadway repairs conducted on an as-needed basis, would require energy inputs.
 Petroleum fuels are currently the primary type of energy used in construction, maintenance, and repair activities.
 Changing vehicle and fuel technologies such as electric or hydrogen fuel options may alter the use of petroleum fuels in the future.
 Necessary fuel supplies would be expected to be available from fuel storage or vending sources in the region.
 Electrical demand to support safety lighting and signage for the Preferred (Orange) Alternative would not affect the electrical supply characteristics of the region.